enchf/monominoes/README.md

 ### Monominoes

-Simplified content manager for HTML5 catalogs.
+Simplified content render for HTML5 catalogs.
 It uses Bootstrap Grid System and is coded in Javascript.

 Applicable to: